supermario/elm-pkg-js/setup.md

 ## Setting up `elm-pkg-js` in a Javascript project.

-Elm packages that follow the `elm-pkg-js` spec provide Port based functionality that relies on some external Javascript.
+Elm packages that follow the `elm-pkg-js` spec provide Port-based functionality that relies on some external Javascript.

-`elm-pkg-js` automates the retrieval, verification and inclusion of that Javascript.
+`elm-pkg-js` automates the retrieval, verification and inclusion of that Javascript into an Elm project.

 ### Adding generated JS